Mary Stallard Purnell

-Mary Stallard Purnell (born Mary Stallard; November 13, 1862 – August 19, 1953), sometimes referred to as Queen Mary, was an American religious leader and writer.
-With her husband, Benjamin Purnell, she co-founded the Israelite House of David, a communal Christian Israelite sect established in the early 20th century.
-She played a key role in expanding the movement into a nationally recognized religious colony in Benton Harbor, Michigan, noted for its distinctive religious practices, communal lifestyle, vegetarian principles, and cultural enterprises.
-After Benjamin's death and a subsequent leadership dispute, Mary established a separate community, known as Mary's City of David, which promoted spiritual renewal, modest living, and economic self-reliance.
-As part of this vision, she founded both a vegetarian hotel and a separate restaurant that catered to both religious adherents and Jewish vacationers.
-During the Great Depression, the new colony developed into both a religious center and a Jewish vacation resort.
+Mary Stallard Purnell (born Mary Stallard; November 13, 1862 – August 19, 1953), sometimes called Queen Mary, was an American religious leader and writer.
+With her husband, Benjamin Purnell, she co-founded the Israelite House of David, a Christian Israelite communal sect established in the early 20th century.
+The community, based in Benton Harbor, Michigan, practised communal living, vegetarianism, celibacy, and distinctive grooming and dress customs.
+After Benjamin's death and a leadership dispute within the colony, Purnell founded a separate community, Mary's City of David.
+The new colony operated a vegetarian hotel and restaurant and became a religious community and vacation resort during the Great Depression.
 Purnell led the community until her death in 1953.

 Biography

 Early and personal life

 Mary Stallard was born on November 13, 1862, near Nickelsville, Virginia, to James Alderman and Winnie Davis Stallard.
 Her father, a conscientious objector during the American Civil War, fled to neutral Kentucky when she was three months old and later brought his wife and children to join him.

 In August 1880, she married Benjamin Purnell, a Kentucky broom-maker, in Aberdeen, Ohio.
-He had previously been married, had a daughter from that marriage, and had filed for divorce, though the proceedings were never completed.
+He had previously been married, had a daughter from that marriage, and had filed for divorce, though the proceedings were not completed.

-Their son Coy, was born in 1881.
-He traveled with his parents during their early preaching efforts but did not become a member of their religious colony.
-Accounts describe him leaving home at age 12 to serve as a bugler in a Kentucky regiment and later working as a mining prospector, with travels throughout the United States and Australia.
+Their son Coy was born in 1881.
+He traveled with his parents during their early preaching work but did not become a member of their religious colony.
+According to later accounts, he left home at age 12 to serve as a bugler in a Kentucky regiment and later worked as a mining prospector, traveling in the United States and Australia.
 He died in 1924.
 Their daughter, Hettie, born in 1887, left home at 16 and was employed at a store in Fostoria, Ohio, where she died in a shop explosion.

 In the late 1880s, Mary and Benjamin worked as itinerant laborers before turning to preaching.
 They settled briefly in Richmond, Indiana, where they encountered followers of James Jershom Jezreel.
 In 1892, they moved to Detroit to join a Jezreelite colony led by Michael Mills.
-The community dissolved a few years later following a scandal involving Mills' conviction for statutory rape in 1894.
+The community dissolved a few years later after Mills was convicted of statutory rape in 1894.